emqx/emqx-docs/en_US/messaging/mqtt-concepts.md

 In common cases, messages are forwarded to all matching subscribers.
 However, in some cases, you may want to coordinate multiple clients to process received messages in a horizontally scalable way to increase load capacity.
 Alternatively, users may want to add a backup client for clients to seamlessly switch to when the primary client goes offline, ensuring high availability.

-The shared subscription feature provides such capability.
+The shared subscription feature provides such a capability.
 Clients can be divided into multiple subscription groups, and messages are still forwarded to all subscription groups, but only one client within each subscription group receives the message at a time.

 You can try to create a shared subscription using the MQTT X Client by following the instructions in [Shared Subscription](./mqtt-shared-subscription.md).